kenakami/lab/README.md

 Location-based Anonymous Board

-This should have location and images, but it's a simple text board for now.\
+The posts should have a location field, but it's a simple image board for now.\
 Visit the site at <https://board.kenakami.xyz>